Texas Wisteria

 Comments

 Blooms May-June.
-Clockwise-twining, woody vine, with fragrant purple flowers.
+A clockwise-twining, woody vine, with fragrant purple flowers.
 Blooms only on new wood, in 6″-9″ clusters.
-Shiny, dark-green, pinnately compound leaves bear 9-15 leaflets which are opposite on the leaf.
-Doesn’t tend to spread as much as Chinese Wisteria, and more reliable blooming.
-Larval host to Marine Blue, Zarucco Duskywing, and Skippers.
+Shiny, dark-green, compound leaves are divided into 9-15 leaflets.
+The Fruit is a bean-like pod.
+Larval host: Marine Blue, Zarucco Duskywing, and Skippers.
+Replaces non-native: Chinese Wisteria.

-Previous Scientific Name(s): Synonym(s): Kraunhia frutescens, Kraunhia macrostachya, Wisteria frutescens var. macrostachya, Wisteria macrostachya
+Previous Scientific Name(s): Kraunhia frutescens, Kraunhia macrostachya, Wisteria frutescens var. macrostachya, Wisteria macrostachya